What Are We Talking About?

 Get Out Of The Trap

 A better way of dealing with it, and one that actually addresses the actual problem, would be to complain.
 It might sound like “Hey, I really hate to get all cozy and sleepy in bed and then the lights are keeping me awake.
-Can you please try to remember to turn them off at night?”
+Can you please turn them off?”
 This could be all that it takes, or it could take more discussion in the future, but the difference is clear.
 The complaining targets the action while criticism targets the person.

 Seems so simple, so why don’t we do it?
 In many ways, this behavior is not so easy to change because I see it as more of a symptom of the problem that becomes part of the problem itself.
-In other words, if I really thought my husband didn’t care about me or my needs, then the REAL message might actually be “I’m afraid you don’t care about me.”
-In this case, a simple attempt at behavior change might need much deeper examination.
+If I really thought my husband didn’t care about me or my needs, then the REAL message might actually be “I’m afraid you don’t care about me.”
+A simple attempt at behavior change is bypassed because the real fear is driving the communication.
 When this happens all the time, it can be a big red flag that tells you there’s a problem that needs to be addressed.

 You May Need A Ref

 When I hear “communication problems,” I delve deeper into finding out what the real meanings might be.
-I am rarely disappointed by how people learn new and often amazing things when they start to figure it out.
+I am rarely disappointed by how people learn new and often amazing things when they start to uncover what’s been holding them back.
 It can be a life altering process for couples who are ready for that deep dive into a better relationship.

 Some Questions To Ask